A Client's Guide to Transference

 Look for differences - If you really feel the need to end the transference pattern, you can try to actively separate the person from the template.
 Is your therapist really like your mother?
 Probably not.
 Is he really your ideal lover?
 Nope.
 Make a list of a dozen ways that the person differs from the template, then discuss them with your therapist.
 You can also ask (because you can ask anything) if the therapist is willing to disclose more information about her life to help further distinguish the two.

 How do you want to relate? - Like so many situations, when we’re focusing on what not to do, we do just that.
 Don’t think of an elephant.
-Spend some time thinking about and discussing how you want to relate to your therapist, how you’d like it to feel, what you imagine it would look like.
+Spend some time thinking about and discussing how you want to relate to your therapist, how you’d like it to feel, and what you imagine it would look like.
 Then practice.

 Leave, Part I - I’m definitely one for working relational issues through, but I can see two reasons to leave therapy due to transference.
-The first is if it has no impact on the rest of your life.
+The first is if the therapy has no impact on the rest of your life.
 Let’s say you have no significant problems in relationships with friends and family (and they would agree), and you come to a CBT therapist to work through your fear of bears.
 Your therapist happens to be a replica of your first boyfriend and you’re so smitten and tongue-tied that you can’t get any work done on the arctophobia.
-This is the only time you’ve felt this way, you don’t see a need to work through your feelings regarding your first boyfriend, and this bear problem needs to be addressed before your Into The Wild re-enactment vacation in a few weeks.
+This is the only time you’ve felt this way, you don’t see a need to work through your feelings regarding your first boyfriend, and this bear problem needs to be addressed before your Into the Wild re-enactment vacation in a few weeks.
 You might as well find another therapist.
 And don’t forget to pack a lunch.

 Leave, Part II - Fictional Reader mentions the “design flaw” inherent to this issue - the stronger the erotic or negative transference, the more difficult it can be to talk about it.
 If you’ve tried the points above and still this inhibition is so strong as to cause communication paralysis, no progress is being made.
-I’m not talking about Fictional Reader’s functional discomfort, I mean therapy is at a silent, excruciating standstill.
+I’m not talking about Fictional Reader’s functional discomfort.
+I mean therapy is at a silent, excruciating standstill.
 If this is unbearable, it might be time to take a break, temporarily or permanently.
 I’ve known of clients who temporarily leave Therapist 1, go talk to Therapist 2 about the transference issues, then return to Therapist 1 when they feel unstuck.
 Or maybe you just want to leave for good.
 As always, it’s your time and your dime, you can terminate therapy whenever you want (see this).

 As magical as it seems, transference is really just a relationship issue.
 You learn more about yourself when you work on your relationships, and transference gives you the opportunity to understand plenty about your thoughts, feelings, behaviors, relationships, and fantasies.
 Isn’t that why you came to therapy?